Jump to ...

 Students who attend classes the previous spring semester and have a housing contract for the fall semester may live on campus during the summer without being enrolled in a class.
 Otherwise, you must be enrolled for a minimum of one course during the summer semester.
-Evergreen Hall and Cougar Village apartments are open for Summer Housing residents.
-Current University Housing residents can apply for summer housing when going through the Reservation Process and do not need to complete a new housing application.
-Non-housing residents can apply for summer housing at www.siue.edu/housing/apply/.
+Evergreen Hall and Cougar Village apartments are open for summer housing residents.
+Current University Housing residents can apply for summer housing when going through the reservation process and do not need to complete a new housing application.
+Non-housing residents can apply for summer housing at siue.edu/housing/apply/.

 The links below can help you find accommodations in the Edwardsville, Glen Carbon, and surrounding areas.
-This site is comprehensive and may not include absolutely every rental property in the area.
+This site is not comprehensive and may not include all rental properties in the area.

-The Off-Campus Housing site now features a new Roommate search!
-Post your profile and search for potential roommates based on gender, cleanliness, social habits, and much more.
-If you already have a place to live, you can also post property details to show your apartment or house to potential roommates.
+The Off-Campus Housing site features a roommate search.
+Post your profile and search for potential roommates based on gender, cleanliness, social habits, and more.
+If you already have a place to live, you also can post property details to show your apartment or house to potential roommates.

 Accommodations at the Residence Halls

-Each residence hall can hold just over 500 occupants.
-Each building is divided into 11 wings on three stories.
+Each residence hall can house about 500.
+Each building is divided into 11 wings on three levels.
 Resident rooms are arranged by suites with two rooms sharing a bathroom.
 Each wing has a social lounge and a study lounge.

 The building has a computer lab, vending area, laundry, and meeting rooms.
 The entrance to guest rooms is monitored by staff 24 hours per day.
 Overnight parking is available for use by conference guests with permits.

-For more information or to schedule conference housing, please contact Amanda Stonecipher, Assistant Director of Residence Life at (618) 650-4654 or e-mail firstname.lastname@example.org.
+For more information or to schedule conference housing, please contact Rex Jackson, Assistant Director of Residence Life at (618) 650-4654 or email@example.com.

-Southern Illinois University Edwardsville houses approximately 100 families in the Family Housing area of Cougar Village Apartments.
-For students, faculty or staff to live in Family Housing they must show proof of marriage, civil union legally recognized in Illinois or domestic partnership as stated below.
+SIUE houses about 100 families in the Family Housing area of Cougar Village Apartments.
+For students, faculty or staff to live in Family Housing, they must show proof of marriage, civil union legally recognized in Illinois or domestic partnership as stated below.

-In order to qualify for Domestic Partnership Housing, two individuals (one must be either SIUE student/faculty/staff) need to be in accordance with the following criteria:
+To qualify for Domestic Partnership Housing, two persons (one must be either SIUE student/faculty/staff) need to be in accordance with the following criteria:

 If you and your partner meet the above criteria and are interested in domestic partnership housing, complete the family housing application, domestic partnership statement, and turn in required supporting documents to the Central Housing Office.
-Please contact the Central Housing Office at 618-650-3931 or via e-mail, email@example.com for more information or questions.
+Please contact the Central Housing Office at (618) 650‑3931 or firstname.lastname@example.org for more information or questions.

-A transgender student looking for a supportive living arrangement in University Housing should contact the Central Housing Office at 618-650-0546 or via e-mail, firstname.lastname@example.org.
-Because of limitations in available housing options, there is no guarantee that all of the student's preferences can be met, but we are committed to working with the student to find the best accommodations possible.
+A transgender student looking for a supportive living arrangement in University Housing should contact the Central Housing Office at (618) 650‑0546 email@example.com.
+Because of limitations in available housing options, there is no guarantee that all the student’s preferences can be met, but we are committed to working with the student to find the best possibler accommodations.

 Housing assignments for transgender students are guided by the following values: